Data Science Major, B.S.

 Probability I

-Optimization and Multivariate Thinking (select one):3
+Optimization (select one):3

 Advanced Calculus II H